agama-project/agama/autoinstallation/README.md

 * Progress reporting through the command-line interface is limited, so you should watch the web interface, especially if the installation gets stuck.
 * If something goes wrong processing the profile, you will not notice because Agama does not report such problems yet.
 The only consequence is that the installation will not start.
+You can check the output of `journalctl -u agama-auto` for further information.
+* You need to manually reboot the system after installation.